-The course will start with an unusual but important feature: each student should bring in an old computer or laptop which is not used much anymore, and we will start by installing a GNU/Linux distribution.
+The course will start with an unusual but important feature: each student should obtain an old computer or laptop which is not used much anymore, and we will start by installing a Linux distribution.
 You need to be willing to lose all data on this computer, as we will repartition it and install a new operating system.
 If you cannot find an old computer we will have some loaners, though we will start by pressing you to look harder.
 It is important that the students feel "ownership" of the computer, from the bare hardware all the way up through the operating system that they install.
-It is pretty easy to find old laptops: odds are very good that a neighbour or relative has a 5-year-old laptop they have not used in quite a while.
-The computer should have at least 2 gigabytes of RAM to be fully usable, though for the course you might get by with 1 gigabyte.
+It is pretty easy to find old laptops: odds are very good that a neighbor or relative has a 5-year-old laptop they have not used in quite a while.
+The computer should have at least 4 gigabytes of RAM to be fully usable, though for the course you might get by with 2 gigabytes or slightly less.

-Once each student has a computer running GNU/Linux we will have a hands-on introduction to programming in Python.
+Once each student has a computer running Linux we will have a hands-on introduction to programming in Python.

 There is no cost: the course is free and taught by volunteers.
-We thank the LANL foundation for a grant which has helped us purchase materials, and we thank the Santa Fe Public Library for offering its space and resources, and the Friends of the Santa Fe Public Library for helping us with fundraising.
+We thank the LANL foundation for a grant which has helped us purchase materials, and we thank the Santa Fe Public Library for offering its space and resources (note: during the pandemic we are virtual, but we will return to the library eventually), and the Friends of the Santa Fe Public Library for helping us with fundraising.

 There are many carefully designed courses that teach "programming for kids".
 This is not one of those: this is a "serious programming for kids" course.
-Our goal is that everyone should learn to use and then to program computers like a true hacker.
-(Note: I use the word "hacker" in the original sense from MIT, see the Wikipedia article).
+Our goal is that everyone should learn to use and then to program computers like a true researcher.

 This is a course that might take you out of your computing comfort zone: if you are accustomed to use a computer by "clicking at things that are in sight" then you will learn a new approach which is much more powerful and with which repetitive tasks can be automated.

-The motivation behind learning the GNU/Linux operating system is that:
+The motivation behind learning the Linux operating system is that:

-- the GNU/Linux operating system is written by programmers for programmers: it offers a choice of several delightful programming environments and puts few barriers in the way of the programmer
+the Linux operating system is written by programmers for programmers: it offers a choice of several powerful programming environments and puts few barriers in the way of the programmer.

-- the GNU/Linux system has been packaged in many ways, some of which work quite well on very old hardware with less memory
+the Linux system works quite well on very old hardware with less memory

 Our motivation behind teaching python is:

-Specifically, the path we will take to becoming a hacker will involve these steps:
+Specifically, the path we will take will involve these steps:

-- learn to install and use the GNU/Linux operating system on old hardware
+learn to install and use the Linux operating system on old hardware

 The course is a 10-hour course.
-Depending on the period it can be taught in 2 hour segments for 5 days or it can be a weekend intensive course.
+These days it is always taught as a weekend intensive course.